Failed real estate exam 3 times? Here’s what to do

 What to Do After Failing the Real Estate Exam 3 Times

 • Create a new study plan: Focus more time on your weak areas, using updated and focused materials.
+But don’t forget to review all areas at least once.

 • Simulate exam conditions: Practice under timed conditions to improve your test-taking stamina and accuracy.